TokeniZK/tokenizk-finance/docs/TokeniZK-Finance-proposal516-zkapp-track.md

 #### How TokeniZkUser works

-​As talked above, all assets recorded on both Airdrop-Tree and TokenLocker-Tree are regarded as UTXO, and recipients need nullify them when claiming tokens back.
+​As talked above, all assets recorded on both *Airdrop-Tree* and *TokenLocker-Tree* are regarded as UTXO, and recipients need Nullify them when claiming tokens back.

-​Within TokeniZK, a user nullifies his own `Locked Asset Note(UTXO)` and `Airdrop Asset Note(UTXO)` by recording them onto his own merkle tree, denoted as ‘**Asset_Nullifier_Tree**’.Actually, each custom token account of one user has one corresponding exclusive `Asset_Nullifier_Tree`.
+​Within TokeniZK, a user nullifies his own `Locked Asset Note(UTXO)` and `Airdrop Asset Note(UTXO)` by recording them onto his own merkle tree, denoted as ‘**Asset_Nullifier_Tree**’.Actually, each custom token account of one user address has one corresponding exclusive `Asset_Nullifier_Tree`.

 ![WPS图片(1)-16938569740914](https://github.com/TokeniZK/tokenizk-finance/assets/94358089/dae6b150-f113-4194-85d7-7cb4b34355b3)

-Each token account of a user will be deployed with a smart contract -- **TokeniZkUser**, then the correponding 8-fields states could be utilized, one of which would be stored with the corresponding `Asset_Nullifier_Tree` root,which is also maintained by TokeniZK platform.
+Each token account of a user address will be deployed with a smart contract -- **TokeniZkUser**, then the correponding 8-fields states could be utilized, one of which would be stored with the corresponding `Asset_Nullifier_Tree` root, which is also maintained by TokeniZK platform.

 Here is the high-level claiming progress:

- 1. The asset owners need provide target UTXO’s existence merkle proof on ‘Airdrop Tree’ or ‘TokenLocker Tree’ as well as its non-existence merkle proof on ‘Asset_Nullifier_Tree’,to prove the UTXO is valid.
+ 1. The asset owners need provide target UTXO’s *existence-merkle-proof* on ‘Airdrop Tree’ or ‘TokenLocker Tree’ as well as its *non-existence-merkle-proof* on ‘Asset_Nullifier_Tree’,to prove the UTXO is valid.
  2. Check the ‘recipient’ of UTXO is equal to the owner.
- 3. Tranfer the custom token from correponding Intermediary Token Account to the owner.
+ 3. Tranfer the custom token from correponding *Intermediary Token Account* to the owner.
- 4. Compute the new root of ‘Asset_Nullifier_Tree’ through this UTXO’s non-existence merkle path.
+ 4. Compute the new root of ‘Asset_Nullifier_Tree’ through this UTXO’s non-existence-merkle-path.
 Then update the root to the owner’s token account.

 <br>